 Making a GIF is another story.
 If you’re not familiar photo and video editing programs and the process of how to make a GIF, it can be a little overwhelming and cause you to do one of these:

 That’s why we’re here to help.
 There are many different ways to create a GIF, but nothing gives you complete control like Photoshop.
-So, if you want to learn how to make a GIF and turn some heads on the web, grab a video from our library of high-quality stock footage, open up Photoshop, and follow this short and sweet tutorial.
+So, if you want to learn how to make a GIF in Photoshop and turn some heads on the web, grab a video from our library, open up Photoshop, and follow this short and sweet tutorial.

 After you open Photoshop, click File > Import > Video Frames to Layers.
 This will make it so that each frame in the video will exist as its own layer, making it easier to edit your soon-to-be GIF.
 For this tutorial, we used this clip of a man running and jumping on the beach.